-To incorporate the effect of autocorrelations, Kundzewicz and Robson [2000] suggested block resampling approach; a specialized version of this approach is the BBS.
+[16] To incorporate the effect of autocorrelations on the significance of trends, Kundzewicz and Robson [2000, 2004] suggested block resampling approach; a specialized version of this approach is the BBS.
 In this approach, the original data is resampled in predetermined blocks for a large number of times to estimate the significance of the observed MK test statistic.
-It should be noted that this approach does not involve modification of the original data and also incorporates the effect of autocorrelation coefficients higher than just the first one.
-The PW and TFPW approaches involve modification of the original data of the autocorrelated time series and they are suitable only if the autocorrelation coefficients of order higher than 1 are found non-significant at the chosen significance level.
-The steps involved in implementing the BBS approach are summarized below: (1) estimate the MK test statistic from the original low flow time series, (2) estimate the number of significant (at $\alpha$ % level) continuous autocorrelation coefficients k, e.g. using the method described in Salas et al. [1980], (3) resample the original time series in blocks of $k + \eta$ for a large number of times while estimating the MK test statistic for each simulated sample in order to develop a distribution of the test statistic, (4) estimate the significance of the observed MK test statistic estimated in step 1 from the simulated distribution developed in step 3.
+This approach does not modify the original data and allows incorporate the effect of observed autocorrelation coefficients higher than just the first one.
+The PW and TFPW approaches involve modification of the original data of the autocorrelated time series and they are suitable under the assumption of an autoregressive process of order one (i.e., AR(1)) only.
+The steps involved in implementing the BBS approach are summarized below: (1) estimate the MK test statistic from the original low-flow time series, (2) estimate the number of significant (at $\alpha$ % level) contiguous autocorrelation coefficients k (1, 2, ..., k), e.g., using the method described by Salas et al. [1980], (3) resample the original time series in blocks of $k + \eta$ ( $\eta$ is explained below) for a large number of times while estimating the MK test statistic for each simulated sample in order to develop a distribution of the test statistic, and (4) estimate the significance of the observed MK test statistic estimated in step 1 from the simulated distribution developed in step 3.
 Under the null hypothesis of no trend, any ordering of the data is equally likely.
-Hence, if the original test statistic lies in the tails of the simulated distribution then the test statistic is likely to be significant, i.e. a temporal trend is more likely to be present in data.
-For a successful implementation of this approach, the parameter $\eta$ needs to be estimated iteratively in such a way that the simulated samples mimic the autocorrelation structure of the observed time series.
+Hence, if the original test statistic lies in the tails of the simulated distribution, then the test statistic is likely to be significant, i.e., a temporal trend is more likely to be present in data.
+For a successful implementation of this approach, the parameter $\eta$ needs to be estimated iteratively in such a manner that the simulated samples mimic the autocorrelation structure of the observed time series.
 In this study, $\eta = 1$ is used and the block size is constrained to a maximum of 10 meaning that first nine significant autocorrelations are considered.
-It will be seen in the results section that this maximum block size is quite adequate for the RHBN under the assumption of STP.
-Further discussion on this approach can be seen in Khalig et al. [2007] and also in the recently published work of Elmore et al. [2006].
+It will be seen in section 4 that this maximum block size is quite adequate for the RHBN under the assumption of STP.
+Further discussion on this approach can be seen in the recently published work of Elmore et al. [2006].

 3.2.4.
-Assessment of field significance
+Assessment of Field Significance